-Beginning April 1, 2009 Federal Student Aid will provide a new tool to help students and their families plan for college.
+The Federal Student Aid has provided a new tool to help students and their families plan for college.
 FAFSA4caster will estimate eligibility for federal financial aid, including grants and can reduce the time it will take to complete the Free Application for Federal Student Aid (FAFSA).
 FAFSA4caster only provides an early estimate.
 You must complete the FAFSA to apply for federal aid.
 Students can access the FAFSA4caster at www.FederalStudentAid.ed.gov/.

 Seven Steps to Applying for Financial Aid

 Students are encouraged to apply as soon as possible after January 1st.
 There are three ways that a student can complete the FAFSA:

 2. Download and complete a PDF version of the FAFSA at www.FederalStudentAid.ed.gov.

 3. Request a paper FAFSA by calling the Federal Student Aid Information Center at